Event Coordinator Interview Questions

 Example: “One of the most successful events I planned was a national sales meeting for a technology company.
 I was given a great deal of notice, a rather generous budget, and the client had very clear and precise expectations.
 I worked with some top vendors as well as a site manager who knew what they were doing and provided suggestions about how to improve the event.
 The outcome was exactly what the client was looking for, and they committed to the following year’s event within days after my having executed this one.”

-Question: What would you do if you noticed that an event you were working on was going over budget?
+Question: What would you do if you noticed an event you were working on was going over budget?

 Explanation: Even though clients want spectacular and successful events, they also have budgets and expect you not to exceed them.
-By asking this question, the interviewer is trying to determine your ability to manage a budget as well as what you would do if you notice that the event was exceeding the client’s budget.
+By asking this question, the interviewer is trying to determine your ability to manage a budget as well as what you would do if you notice an event was exceeding the client’s budget.

-Example: “While clients are concerned about the outcome of the event, they also usually have specific budgets and become upset if I exceed these.
+Example: “While clients are concerned about the outcome of the event, they also usually have specific budgets and become upset if I exceed their budget.
 The first step in budgeting is to set proper expectations and make sure the client’s expectations for the event align with their budget and the dollars they are willing to spend.
 Once this is established, I carefully track all expenses.
 If I notice a trend which indicates we may exceed the budget, I meet with the client to see if they are willing to compromise on some of the event details or provide additional funds to execute the event per the original plan.”

 Question: What criteria do you evaluate when choosing an event venue?